sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 2. Emulate ROM image from Wi-Fi
 ```

-For option 1, the SidecarT board needs a microSD card with the ROM files.
+For option 1, the Multi-device needs a microSD card with the ROM files.
 The user can learn how to format a microSD card and transfer ROM files in the [How to Format the microSD card](/sidecartridge-multidevice/how_to/#format_the_microsd_card) section.
-For option 2, the SidecarT board needs to be connected to a Wi-Fi network.
-The user can learn how to connect the SidecarT board to a Wi-Fi network in the [How to Connect to a Wi-Fi Network](/sidecartridge-multidevice/how_to/#connect_to_a_wifi_network) section.
+For option 2, the Multi-device needs to be connected to a Wi-Fi network.
+The user can learn how to connect the Multi-device to a Wi-Fi network in the [How to Connect to a Wi-Fi Network](/sidecartridge-multidevice/how_to/#connect_to_a_wifi_network) section.

 {: .note }
 The emulation of ROMs from Wi-Fi does not need a microSD card to work.
 And the emulation of ROMs from microSD card does not need to be connected to a Wi-Fi network to work.
 {: .note }

 3. In the ROM selection menu, the user can select the ROM to emulate from the list of ROMs available.
 Simply press `RETURN` or `ENTER` to select the ROM to emulate, and the Atari ST will load and prepare the ROM to be used.
-The SidecarT board green led will blink an `E` in Morse code to indicate that the ROM is ready to be used.
+The Multi-device green led will blink an `E` in Morse code to indicate that the ROM is ready to be used.

 4. Gently reset or power cycle the Atari ST to use the ROM.
 The Atari ST will boot normally and will use the ROM as if it was a physical chip.